Cognitive science

-Cognitive science is the interdisciplinary, scientific study of the mind and its processes with input from linguistics, psychology, neuroscience, philosophy, computer science/artificial intelligence, and anthropology.
+Cognitive science is the interdisciplinary, scientific study of the mind and its processes.
 It examines the nature, the tasks, and the functions of cognition (in a broad sense).
-Cognitive scientists study intelligence and behavior, with a focus on how nervous systems represent, process, and transform information.
-Mental faculties of concern to cognitive scientists include language, perception, memory, attention, reasoning, and emotion; to understand these faculties, cognitive scientists borrow from fields such as linguistics, psychology, artificial intelligence, philosophy, neuroscience, and anthropology.
-The typical analysis of cognitive science spans many levels of organization, from learning and decision to logic and planning; from neural circuitry to modular brain organization.
+Mental faculties of concern to cognitive scientists include perception, memory, attention, reasoning, language, and emotion.
+To understand these faculties, cognitive scientists borrow from fields such as psychology, philosophy, artificial intelligence, neuroscience, linguistics, and anthropology.
+The typical analysis of cognitive science spans many levels of organization, from learning and decision-making to logic and planning; from neural circuitry to modular brain organization.
 One of the fundamental concepts of cognitive science is that "thinking can best be understood in terms of representational structures in the mind and computational procedures that operate on those structures."

-The goal of cognitive science is to understand and formulate the principles of intelligence with the hope that this will lead to a better comprehension of the mind and of learning.

-The cognitive sciences began as an intellectual movement in the 1950s often referred to as the cognitive revolution.